 This HEDIS Measure

-Assesses adults 50–75 years of age who had appropriate screening for colorectal cancer with any of the following tests: annual fecal occult blood test; flexible sigmoidoscopy every five years; or colonoscopy every ten years.
+Assesses adults 50–75 who had appropriate screening for colorectal cancer with any of the following tests: annual fecal occult blood test, flexible sigmoidoscopy every 5 years, colonoscopy every 10 years, computed tomography colonography every 5 years, stool DNA test every 3 years.

-Treatment for colorectal cancer in its earliest stage can lead to a 65 percent survival rate after five years.1,2 However, screening rates for colorectal cancer lag behind other cancer screening rates—only about half of people age 50 or older, for whom screening is recommended, have been screened.1,2 Colorectal cancer screening in asymptomatic adults between the ages of 50 and 75 can catch polyps before they become cancerous or detect colorectal cancer in its early stages, when treatment is most effective.
+Treatment for colorectal cancer in its earliest stage can lead to a 90 percent survival rate after five years, but more than a third of adults 50–75 do not get the recommended screening.1 Colorectal cancer screening of asymptomatic adults in that age group can catch polyps before they become cancerous or detect colorectal cancer in its early stages, when treatment is most effective.

 - American Cancer Society.
 2017.
 “Colorectal Cancer Facts & Figures 2017-2019.” https://www.cancer.org/content/dam/cancer-org/research/cancer-facts-and-statistics/colorectal-cancer-facts-and-figures/colorectal-cancer-facts-and-figures-2017-2019.pdf